Billlie: Pre-debut

-2021–2022: Debut
+2021–2023: Debut

-On October 28, it was announced that their debut EP The Billage of Perception: Chapter One would be released on November 10.
+On October 28, 2021, it was announced that their debut EP The Billage of Perception: Chapter One would be released on November 10.
 A fan song titled "Flowerld", which was also included on the EP, was also released on the same day.
 On November 10, their debut EP The Billage of Perception: Chapter One was released featuring lead single "Ring X Ring" and five B-side tracks.
 On November 19, it was announced that Kim Su-yeon, who had participated in Girls Planet 999, would join the group under the stage name Sheon (션) as the seventh member, and would officially join the group for their next album.
 On November 27, Sheon made a surprise appearance performing title track "Ring X Ring" along with the other members on South Korean music show Show!
 Music Core, marking her first appearance with the group.
 On December 14, the group released their first digital single album The Collective Soul and Unconscious: Snowy Night with "Snowy Night" as the lead single.
 The single is the group's first release to feature member Sheon.

 On February 11, 2022, it was announced that Billlie would be releasing their second EP The Collective Soul And Unconscious: Chapter One, featuring lead single "GingaMingaYo (The Strange World)" on February 23.
 On March 1, the group released their first soundtrack album The Collective Soul and Unconscious: Chapter One Original Soundtrack from "What Is Your B?".

-On August 8, 2022, it was announced the group would be releasing a direct sequel to their first EP.
+On August 8, it was announced the group would be releasing a direct sequel to their first EP.
 On August 16, it was announced that their third EP The Billage of Perception: Chapter Two, featuring lead single "Ring Ma Bell (What a Wonderful World)", would be released on August 31.

+On February 7, 2023, it was announced the group would be releasing their fourth EP.
+On March 6, it was announced that their fourth EP The Billage of Perception: Chapter Three, featuring lead single "Eunoia", would be released on March 28.
+On April 20, Mystic Story announced that the group's activities have been halted, due to the sudden death of Moon Sua's brother Moonbin of Astro.
+Subsequently on April 25, Mystic Story announced that promotions for the EP have concluded, and that member Moon Sua would be taking time off, with the remaining 6 members to continue activities.
+On June 15, It was announced that Suhyeon would also be going on hiatus, for health reasons.
+The group released their first single album Side-B: Memoirs of Echo Unseen.
+The album's single "BYOB (Bring Your Own Best Friend)", together with its English-language version, was pre-released on September 27.
+The lead single "Dang!
+(Hocus Pocus)", together with the entire album was released on October 23.
+Members Moon Sua and Suhyeon would not be involved in this release due to their hiatuses from health issues.